slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 However don’t vow to the gatekeepers.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 It’s a business relationship.

+> *"When the mouse laughs at the cat there is a hole nearby." (...)
+"The sun doesn’t forget a village just because it is small."
+-- Proverbs*

+> *"Care about what other people think and you will always be their prisoner."
+-- Lao Tzu*

+> *"If you are ruled by mind you are a king; if by body a slave."
+-- Cato*

 > *"Nothing strengthens authority so much as silence."
 -- Leonardo da Vinci*

-> *"Care about what other people think and you will always be their prisoner."
+> *"Disobedience is the true foundation of liberty.
+The obedient must be slaves."
+-- Henry David Thoreau*

+> *"Every word has consequences.
+Every silence, too."
--- Lao Tzu*
+-- Jean-Paul Sartre*

-> *"The internet doesn’t care about your title." (...)
-"I don’t believe in hierarchical relationships.
-I don’t want to be above anybody and I don’t want to be below anybody.
-If I can’t treat someone like a peer and if they can’t treat me like a peer, I just don’t want to interact with them." (...)
-"The person writing the teleprompter is in charge, not the person reading from it."
+> *"Nothing is more despicable than respect based on fear."
--- Naval Ravikant*
+-- Albert Camus*

 > *"When you are on the bottom you can’t afford to look like you belong there."
 -- Mike Downey*

-> *"When the mouse laughs at the cat there is a hole nearby." (...)
-"The sun doesn’t forget a village just because it is small."
--- Proverbs*

 > *"A slave is one who waits for someone to come and free him."
 -- Ezra Pound*